Assessment

 Exams

-In the past, due to COVID-19, modules taught in Computer Science with an exam component had online examinations.
-The School of Computer Science has decided to return to in-person exams, reverting to the pre-COVID format.
+The School of Computer Science has in-person exams just as we di prior to the pandemic.
 This applies to the first-sitting of exams for all modules from level 2 and upwards.
 First year modules will have no exams.

 Guidance on in-person examinations should be read and understood before sitting in-person exams.